Here’s how to tune almost any type of metal pipe!

 L is the length you'll need for your first pitch.

 4. Measure twice, cut once.
 Never cut it too short.
-Unfortunately you can't add material if you go to far.
+Unfortunately, you can't add material if you go to far.
+Bummer.

-If you use a cut-off saw, allow the metal to cool before checking pitch and be sure to get any debris out of the pipe.
+If you use a cutoff saw, allow the metal to cool (or dip it in the bucket) before checking pitch and be sure to get any debris out of the pipe (metal shavings will make it go flat, and a hot pipe will expand creating pitch inaccuracies).
 If your material is consistent and your math doesn't suck, this method is really accurate.

 Here's an example of the math!